unit-testing-vs-integration-testing

 Example of Integration Testing

 Consider an e-commerce platform where customers can place orders.
 The process involves several components, including a payment system, an inventory database, and a shipping service.
+The process involves several components, including a payment system, an inventory database, a shipping service, and investing in route optimization to ensure timely and efficient delivery.

 Test objective: Ensure the order processing system works correctly when all components interact.